-Ceasair set out from the east -- Daughter of Bioth was the woman -- With her fifty maidens, who say that no people at all occupied Ireland before the deluge, but Ceasair and those who came with her.
+Ceasair set out from the east - Daughter of Bioth was the woman - With her fifty maidens, And with her three men.

+A ship's company were on that expedition to Dún na mbarc: Ceasair, and her ship's lading, came to land there; namely, fifty women and three men, i.e. Bioth and Fionntain, and Ladhra, as we have said.
+It was that Ladhra, as we have said, who was the first dead person of Ireland, according to the folk who say that no people at all occupied Ireland before the deluge, but Ceasair and those who came with her.
 And from him is named Ard Ladhrann.
-From Bioth Sliabh Beatha is named; and from Fionntain is named Feart Fionntain over Tultuinne in Duthaigh Aradh, near to Loch Deirgdheirc.
-4 From Ceasair is named Carn Ceasrach in Connacht.
-They proceed thence to Bun Suaimhne, i.e. Cumar na dtri-n-uisge, where is the junction of Suir and, Nore and Barrow.
+[237] From Bioth Sliabh Beatha [238] is named; and from Fionntain is named Feart Fionntain over Tultuinne [239] in Duthaigh Aradh, [240] near to Loch Deirgdheirc.
+[241] From Ceasair is named Carn Ceasrach in Connacht.
+They proceed thence to Bun Suaimhne, i.e. Cumar na dtri-n-uisge, [242] where is the junction of Suir and, Nore and Barrow.
 There they share their fifty women in three parts among them.
 Fionntain took Ceasair with him, and seventeen women along with her.
 Bioth took Barrann with him, and seventeen other women in her company: and Ladhra took Balbha with sixteen women likewise with him, till he reached Ard Ladhrann, and died there.
 Balbha and her sixteen women return to Ceasair again.
 Ceasair sends tidings to Bioth.
 Bioth comes to acquaint Fionntain, so that they shared those sixteen women equally between them.
 Bioth brought his own share of them with him to Sliabh Beatha in the north of Ireland, and it was not long afterwards until he died there.
 As for these women of Bioth, they come to Fionntain after that.
-Howbeit, Fionntain flies before them from Leinster, across Bun Suaimhne, across Sliabh gCua into Ceann Feabhrad of Sliabh Caoin, and with left hand towards the Shannon east to Tultuinne over Loch Deirgdheirc.
-Ceasair goes with her female company to Cúil Ceasrach in Connacht, till her heart broke through being in estrangement from her husband, and through the death of her father and of her brother: and there were not then from her to the deluge but six days.
-So to attest that, this verse was spoken:----
+Howbeit, Fionntain flies before them from Leinster, across Bun Suaimhne, across Sliabh gCua [243] into Ceann Feabhrad [244] of Sliabh Caoin, and with left hand towards the Shannon east to Tultuinne over Loch Deirgdheirc.
+Ceasair goes with her female company to Cúil Ceasrach [245] in Connacht, till her heart broke through being in estrangement from her husband, and through the death of her father and of her brother: and there were not then from her to the deluge but six days.
+So to attest that, this verse was spoken:-